laimison/rabbitmq-monitoring/README.md

 * There are more commands in a root dir to check the queues, publish messages, check some statuses, utilizations, etc.

-* Main monitoring script is written in Go:
+* Monitoring script written in Go, check help section for usage:

 `./monitoring.go --help`